pstachula-dev/react-micro-carousel/README.md

 ## Component features

-- Extremely small package size: 2kB gzipped
+- Extremely small package size (gzipped):
+  - Javascript: 2.5kB
+  - CSS: 1.5kB
 - 0 external dependencies
 - Full typescript support
 - Built in with Tailwind, but you can always customize the styles